danavery/attention-encodings/README.md

 ## Why RoBERTa?

 RoBERTa was chosen due to its encoder-based architecture.
 Additionally, avoiding BERT's segment embeddings seemed helpful.
+The pre-trained weights are from the "roberta-base" Hugging Face model.

 ## Interpretation